trulysimple/.github/CONTRIBUTING.md

 - compile the code for distribution
 - lint, format and spell-check the code

-If the repository has a `docs` folder or package, and your changes need to be documented, make sure to update the documentation accordingly.
+If the repository has a `docs` folder or package, make sure to update the documentation, if applicable.

 ## Submitting

 When submitting your changes, a _pre-push_ hook will execute at least one of the following steps:

 - verify the branch name
-- add a changeset
+- verify changeset status

-Use the changeset to explain the changes you are making, and this will appear in the changelog along with an acknowledgement. :sparkles:
+Add a changeset to explain the changes you are making, and this will appear in the changelog along with an acknowledgement. :sparkles:

 ## Versioning